Blemming/PoE-newleague/README.md

 	- Start looking from vendors and ground for 4-link chests for lvl 31
 	- Pick up rares and sell them for Orb of Transmutation shards
 	- Worth doing vaal side areas for vaal gems
+    - The docks are a great place to catch up in levels by killing blue packs

 ### Quests
 1. Go north help Clarissa dont forget to wait for her